solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [Twitter]
 -   [LinkedIn]
--   Email the Azure Database for MySQL at AskAzureDBforMySQL\@service.microsoft.com
+-   Email the Azure Database for MySQL team at AskAzureDBforMySQL\@service.microsoft.com

 ### Find a partner to assist in migrating